Compare Instant Survey Quotes Now!

 RICS Building Survey

-Formerly known as 'Full Structural Surveys', Copy of building_survey_picthese premium 'Level 3' RICS home surveys provide a very detailed description of a building’s construction and condition.
+Formerly known as 'Full Structural Surveys', these premium 'Level 3' RICS home surveys provide a very detailed description of a building’s construction and condition.
 Ideal for period properties, run-down buildings that you plan to renovate or convert, or those that have already been extensively altered.

 Building Surveys allow the surveyor to express extensive advice, including suggested solutions.
 Typically around 30 to 45 pages long these reports are illustrated with photos of defects, historic features and maintenance concerns.